martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 > Case 2: Team is down by X points going into halftime and ends up winning the game.

-To determine an appropiate X point threshold to qualify a 'comeback', I looked at the the average deficit going into the final quarter for a team who ultimately lost the game.
+To determine an appropriate X point threshold to qualify a 'comeback', I looked at the average deficit going into the final quarter for a team who ultimately lost the game.

 | League | X Threshold |
 |--------|-------------|